 Global warming - an urgent threat

-Europe remains one of the world’s most carbon polluting regions, second only to China and the United States.
-Power, heat and transport produce more than 80 percent of its greenhouse gas emissions.
+The European Union remains one of the world’s most carbon polluting regions, second only to China and the United States.

 To play its part in international efforts to tackle climate change and clean up its energy system, the EU should move forward in the four following policy areas:

 The EU has the ambition to lead the global fight against climate change.
 Yet the target adopted by EU leaders in October 2014 to cut domestic carbon emissions by at least 40 percent by 2030 (based on 1990 levels) lacks ambition and does not represent the EU’s fair share of greenhouse gas reductions.

 Research by institute Ecofys shows that the EU’s contribution to emission cuts in 2030 should be around 49 percent.
 In fact, this figure excludes another seven percentage points of emissions caused by the surplus of carbon allowances in the EU’s emissions trading system (EU ETS).
 An EU 2030 target of at least 55 percent domestic emission cuts is therefore much closer to Europe’s fair share of the global effort.

 Europe's energy policy is at a crossroads.
 Its grid infrastructure and many power plants are ageing and major investment decisions are being taken.
 The EU and its member states should seize this transition to invest in renewable power and energy saving technology, and to upgrade their outdated electricity grids.
 Europe’s energy system can and should run fully on renewable energy by 2050.

 In fact, an increasing number of European businesses, organisations, politicians, cities and regions subscribe to the vision of a 100 percent renewable energy supply by 2050.
 Greenpeace’s Energy [R]evolution study demonstrates how Europe can achieve the necessary transition.
 Its realisation relies on political decisions at European and member state level.